What is a Viability Scan?

 It may be best to delay the NIPT until your scan at 12 weeks.
 However, we are aware that the majority of NIPT providers in London and around the globe advise performing the test at 10 weeks together with a viability scan.
 The benefit of this approach is that the test is performed as early as possible.

-We believe is it better to perform NIPT at 12 weeks and performing the test at 10 weeks has serious limitations because:
+We believe is it better to perform NIPT at 12 weeks while performing the test at 10 weeks has some limitations:

 - It is impossible to assess nuchal translucency (NT) thickness, which is used as an independent non-specific marker for fetal wellbeing.
 A baby with an increased NT has a greater chance of chromosomal anomalies even if NIPT results are negative and an invasive test is offered.